The previous headline referenced a service club luncheon, but this apparently happened at night.

-In late September 1978, Calvin Griffith, the former longtime owner of the Twins, found himself at a Lions Club luncheon in the town of Waseca, south of the Twin Cities.
+In late September 1978, Calvin Griffith, the former longtime owner of the Twins, found himself at a Lions Club dinner in the town of Waseca, south of the Twin Cities.
 That afternoon would become Griffith’s undoing after he made disparaging comments about Black people and Twins star infielder, Rod Carew.
 The ensuing negative publicity would pressure Griffith to sell the team, which he eventually did in 1984.

 Forty-two years later the Twins took a step in erasing the memory of Griffith after the team removed a statue of the former owner from outside Target Field.
 The occasion was Juneteenth, a holiday commemorating the end of slavery.
 Although the timing was right, the holiday had little to do with the Twins’ decision, but everything to do with the memory and legacy of George Floyd, whose death has been felt throughout the world.
 I don’t think this country has examined itself as closely on race since the Civil Rights movement.
 Almost everything is under scrutiny, including longtime brands Uncle Ben’s rice and Aunt Jemima, as well as other racist relics of the past.
 The Griffith statue is among them.